LivelyKernel/lively4-seminars/RE2018/project_5/README.md

 The _custom query language_ allows the user to explore the data in a natural manner.
 At first, the user selects a model which is then used as the base for further explorations and querying.

 By hitting `Contol + Space` completions are displayed the user can select relations or fields on every hierarchy level.
 Fields are listed with a _box_-icon and relations are listed with `{}`-icons.
 Completions on a deeper level, list relations, and fields for this level (relation).
-Therefore the user can traverse and explore the data relations.
+The user can traverse and explore the data relations.

 By hitting `Control + Space` a second time while completions are shown, examples for the data can be seen.